 July, 18.
 The Treaty of Orebro brings an end to the Anglo-Russian War and the Anglo-Swedish War.

 July, 22.
-At the Battle of Salamanca (during the Peninsular War), British forces led by Lord Wellington defeat French troops near Salamanca in Spain.
+Battle of Salamanca.
+During the Peninsular War, British forces led by Arthur Wellesley, Earl of Wellington, defeat French troops near Salamanca in Spain.

 October, 5 – November, 10.
 A general election sees victory for the Tory Party under Robert Jenkinson, 2nd Earl of Liverpool.